Spring Pea Risotto with Mint & Pancetta

 Meanwhile, slice the pancetta into small pieces, and heat in a medium saute pan on medium heat (no oil) until crispy ~ approximately 5 minutes.

-Step 5: “La Mantecatura”
+Step 5: “La Mantecatura” - add the creamy texture.

-Add creamy texture.
 When rice is fully cooked, remove from heat and quickly add the butter, fresh mint, and parmesan cheese.
 Stir until butter is melted and cheese incorporated.

 How to Serve SPRING PEA RISOTTO WITH MINT & PANCETTA:

-Continue to plate and garnish for the remaining servings.
+- Continue to plate and garnish for the remaining servings.

-Garnish with additional parmesan cheese, fresh mint ribbons, very light EVOO drizzle, and fresh cracked pepper.
+- Garnish with additional parmesan cheese, fresh mint ribbons, very light EVOO drizzle, and fresh cracked pepper.

 La Vita, Simplified: